antonysama/Abstractive_Summarization/README.md

 **Outcome:**
 Customizes a popular repo by same name.
-To do abstractive summarization of own text files.
+To do abstractive summarization of  one's own text files.

 **Methods:**  (Python 3 on Jupyter/ Google Colab)